artist trading cards - atc

 Another card that uses masking to create a frame.
 Here the ATC template is tilted before I rubbed ink over the four corners.
 Then using the same ink, I stamped the moth image and the script.

 Using 3 complimentary colors, I created a background by rubbing my inked finger over the cardstock.
 Then I inked the circle stamp and stamped randomly over the background.
+Finally, inked the rubber stamp with black ink and stamp.

-Note: When printing the ATC templates, remember to set Page Scaling to "None".
+When printing both the ATC templates and back Of ATC, remember to set Page Scaling to "None".

 1. Print onto copypaper.